New York Rangers have to watch Saturday as Eastern Conference playoff scramble continues

 MSG’s Joe Micheletti spoke for thousands of Rangers fans with that remark early in the telecast of their team’s 6-1 win against the Philadelphia Flyers at Madison Square Garden on Thursday night.
 With most of the teams the Rangers are battling in the Eastern Conference playoff race in action, it would be hard to blame those in the sellout crowd of 18,006 from keeping one eye peeled for out-of-town results.

-Here’s a look at the playoff scramble in the East (all records through Thursday’s games):
+Here’s an updated look at the playoff scramble in the East (all records through Friday’s games):

 READ: Daily — Rangers making contenders look like pretenders, Gary Bettman retirement talk